 Additional examples of current and past matters in which the attorneys at Brower Piven had a leadership role demonstrate the scope of the firm’s expertise include:

 In re Merck & Co., Inc. Securities, Derivative & ERISA Litig., 3:05-CV-02367 (MDL 1658) (D.N.J.).
-In 2003, a group of investors filed suit against Merck & Co. accusing the company of defrauding investors and misleading consumers concerning the serious safety issues relating to Vioxx.
-The district court dismissed the entire lawsuit, finding that the plaintiffs had failed to file their lawsuit within the required time period.
-The United States Court of Appeals for the Third Circuit reversed (543 F.3d 150), and on a writ of certiorari (556 U.S. 1257), the United States Supreme Court unanimously found that the plaintiffs had timely filed their lawsuit (559 U.S. 633).
-The case was remanded and ultimately settled for $830 million, plus the balance of any additional funds remaining in a fee/expense fund.
+Beginning in 2003, a group of investors filed suit against Merck & Co. accusing the company of defrauding investors and misleading investors concerning the serious safety issues relating to Vioxx.
+Brower Piven is one of the lead counsel in the action.
+The district court dismissed the entire lawsuit, finding, among other things, that the plaintiffs had failed to file their lawsuit within the required time period.
+The United States Court of Appeals for the Third Circuit reversed that dismissal (543 F.3d 150), and, on a writ of certiorari (556 U.S. 1257), the United States Supreme Court unanimously found that the plaintiffs had timely filed their lawsuit (559 U.S. 633).
+The case was remanded and in 2016 settled for $1.062 billion.

 In re Oppenheimer Rochester Funds Group Sec.
 Litig., 09-md-02063-JLK-KMT (D. Colo.).
 Shareholders in seven different Oppenheimer municipal bond funds brought suit alleging that these funds misrepresented or failed to disclose the nature and degree of the risks associated with the extremely risky investment strategies relying on low quality, unrated, and/or illiquid bonds, or on highly-leveraged derivative instruments known as “inverse floaters.”
 Brower Piven worked aggressively with co-counsel to obtain a $89.5 million cash settlement for investors.